Matrix Operations: Multiplication, Transpose, and Inverse

 Matrix multiplication represents combining linear transformations.

-- In ML: multiplying dataset matrix
+- In ML: multiplying dataset matrix with parameter vector computes predictions.

 Mini Example: